Weitzenboeck derivations of free metabelian associative algebras: Hilbert series

 Now we shall give the Hilbert series of the subalgebras of constants of Weitzenb\"ock derivations of free metabelian associative algebras with small number of generators.
 In some of the cases we give both Hilbert series, as graded and bigraded vector spaces, because we shall use the results in the last section of our paper.
 We do not give results for derivations with a one-dimensional Jordan cell because we shall handle them in the next section.
+We shall work out in detail the case $d=3$ and $\delta=\delta(2)$ only.
+The computations in the other cases are similar.